 The Bison Fund offers financial assistance to families to attend Christian schools.
-All applications must be in by the April preceding the school year.
+All applications must be in by April 1 preceding the school year.
 A continuous waitlist will be taken after that date.
-More information can be found at www.bisonfund.com.
+To apply or get more information go to www.bisonfund.org.

-Tuition Assistance
+St. John Tuition Assistance

 The Board of Christian Education is aware that for some families the payment of tuition may cause a financial hardship.
 Therefore, a tuition assistance program has been developed under the direction of the Tuition Assistance Committee.
-Information for this program and application forms are available on Fast Direct.
+Information for this program and application forms are available on Fast Direct and from the office.